Electrode Interface Fixture (EIF)

 Surgery

 [15-MAY-24] The EIF must be cemented to the skull of the subject animal.
-For advice on details of this procedure, please post a question on the private Surgery board of our OSI Forum.
+For a description of the surgery in detail, consult the HMT surgical protocol provided by Kate Hills of University of Manchester.
+If you have additional questions, we invite you to post a question on the Surgery board of the OSI Forum.
+We provide summary information below.

 Figure: EIF8-XXXX Being Loaded Onto Mouse Skull.
 To the right is a 22G cannula for injection.